swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 Since we didn't tell it to do anything else with the function's output, the console will display the full contents of the file `inflammation-01.csv`.
 Try it out.

-`read.csv` reads the file, but we can't use data unless we assign it to a variable.
+`read.csv` reads the file, but we can't use the data unless we assign it to a variable.
 We can think of a variable as a container with a name, such as `x`, `current_temperature`, or `subject_id` that contains one or more values.
 We can create a new variable and assign a value to it using `<-`